web3/web3.js/docs/docs/guides/web3_plugin_guide/plugin_authors.md

 }
 ```

-Below is representing a plugin user's code that does not configure an Ethereum provider, resulting in a thrown [ProviderError](/api/web3-errors/class/ProviderError):
+Below depicts a plugin user's code that does not configure an Ethereum provider, resulting in a thrown [ProviderError](/api/web3-errors/class/ProviderError) when calling `customRpcMethod`:

 ```typescript
 // registering_a_plugin.ts